 Measuring and understanding women’s and men’s fertility intentions—ideal family size and desire for additional children—are key to addressing unmet need and expanding access to voluntary family planning for all women and couples.
 Data on fertility intentions, however, are only a starting point.

-This policy brief explores data and research on fertility needs and preferences throughout the developing world that could contribute to more grounded policies and programs to address women’s and men’s fertility intentions.
+This policy brief and web feature explores data and research on fertility needs and preferences throughout the developing world that could contribute to more grounded policies and programs to address women’s and men’s fertility intentions.
+The web feature’s interactive graphics and video provide an immersive experience in the data.
 To better address women’s and men’s needs and preferences, policymakers and program planners also need to understand ambivalence about future fertility intentions and possibly divergent fertility preferences within a couple.
 These differences could encompass women’s and men’s knowledge of, attitudes toward, or fears about modern contraceptive methods.
 Understanding these dynamics will support sustained contraceptive use during critical periods when women and men need it.